entropyxyz/api_key_tdx/SPEC.md

   - Do all AKS nodes need to store all the secrets?
     - Yes, because the service needs to be able to scale and the secrets need to be replicated.
 Also: what is even the point of the AKS service if it's not decentralized, censorship resistant and available?
     - No, because the service can scale by adding more AKS nodes and manually sharding the secrets among them.
 When nodes die or are upgraded, users have to manually re-upload their secrets.

+# Meeting notes

+## June 4th, 2025

+### Local storage encryption key

+- TSS **must** a way to recover the storage key
+- AKS **may** benefit from a recovery feature

+### Assumptions

+- tens of AKS nodes, certainly not thousands
+- thousands of users, not millions
+- full state is tens of megabytes, not gigabytes
+- AKS nodes are incentivized and we assume that most of them will do their best to stay up and do the work
+- AKS nodes will come and go willy nilly and there is no central authority that knows who they are or how reliable they are

+### Replication

+- TSS **may** be useful?
+For some data but definitely **not** for key shares!
+- AKS **should** be replicated
+  - Actually: replication for AKS is not required given that the secrets stored all have their own repudiation/replacement mechanism from the secret issue (e.g. you can go to Coinbase and get a new key), so an AKS node going down and/or dissapearing is not catastrophic.
+  - If however the team feels replication is a must then here we do it:
+    - TODO: describe how to do it
+    - Nodes joining: they need a full copy of the state
+    - Users adding/changing data: how do changes propagate to other nodes?
+    - Best would be an out-of-the-box solution that can
+      1.  runs in TDX
+      1.  small overhead
+      1.  multi-master replication ready
+      1.  is this Redis? is this SQLITE + something?
+Is it Postgres?
+Is it some nifty pubsub solution?
+RESEARCH topic
+    - …if no such ready made solution can be found we suggest:
+      1. AKS stores data in an append-only file (encrypted)
+      1.  on request (by new nodes), provide full snapshots of local storage
+      1.  changes to existing data are gossiped as they happen
+      1.  implement automatic merging of changes

+Replication for AKS is probably a bit easier to implement if we can rely on a secret key storage solution like SGX Seal API, but does not require it.

+### SGX Sealing API as a keyserver for AKS/TSS